jaylab-ctrl/Customer-Propensity-Modeling/README.md

 platforms.
 Every day, a number of people visit a particular website, but only a small percentage of them actually make a purchase, and some of them may never even return.
 The customers are not loyal to the brands anymore, what they really want is the best product value for their money.
-Wherever they get a better offer they will purchase the product from there.
+Wherever they get a better offer, they will purchase the product from there.
 So, it is very difficult to predict customer behavior.
-A system can be generated to predict customer behavior and identify the most valuable opportunities and build strategies by targeting the visitors who are more likely to convert into customers who will help to maximize company’s revenue and accelerate its growth.
+A system can be generated to predict customer behavior and identify the most valuable opportunities and build strategies by targeting the visitors who are more likely to convert into customers who will help to maximize the company’s revenue and accelerate its growth.

-To tackle this problem, I along with my team mates are developing an end-to-end Propensity Modelling as a Service (PMaaS) software that consists of four different models: Propensity to Churn, Propensity to Engage, Customer Satisfaction, and Customer Lifetime Value, that will cater small businesses to make data-driven-decisions, targeting each segment of every customer.
+To tackle this problem, I along with my teammates are developing an end-to-end Propensity Modelling as a Service (PMaaS) software that consists of four different models: Propensity to Churn, Propensity to Engage, and Customer Satisfaction, that provides informed predictions and recommendations based on customers' behavior.
+It enables small firms to make data-driven decisions to upscale their businesses.

 ## Domain Introduction
 Data science is the domain of study that deals with enormous amounts of data using cutting-edge